 Ronnie Thomas, chair of the Harris County Appraisal Review Board, discusses the roles and functions of the ARB.
 The Appraisal Review Board is comprised of Harris County residents who are appointed by a local administrative judge after an extensive application process.
-Dr. Thomas also discusses the separation between the appraisal district and the ARB, as well as her commitment to treating all property owners with fairness and courtesy.
+Dr. Thomas also discusses the separation between the appraisal district and the ARB, as well as his commitment to treating all property owners with fairness and courtesy.
 (3:29 mins.)

 Hello.
 I'm Ronnie Thomas, chair of the Harris County Appraisal Review Board.
 I want to give you some insight into the review board's role in the property tax system.

 The Appraisal Review Board or more simply, the ARB, has a function separate from the Harris County Appraisal District.
 In fact, the ARB is a completely independent and separate entity.

 The primary role of the ARB is to resolve disputes between property owners and the appraisal district.
 These disputes relate to protests of property values, exemptions and other current year matters and to errors in previous years' appraisal rolls.
 Protests of property value are the most common types of case we handle.

 If a protest is filed, unless it is withdrawn or settled, the case must be set for a hearing by the ARB.
 In the hearing, a property owner presents evidence before a three-member ARB panel.
 The appraisal district also presents its evidence during the hearing.
 The ARB panel will then make a determination of the issues protested.
 That decision must be approved before the full ARB before it becomes final.